-This was diagnosed reliably from an x-ray whilst I attended Chiropractic University over two decades ago.
+This was diagnosed reliably from an x-ray while I attended Chiropractic University over two decades ago.

 X-Ray is the only reliable means for measuring leg length inequality.
 As a result of my short leg, I have associated lumbar scoliosis and a history of disc degeneration in this region of my spine.
 Ugh!